 Two commercial bakers are currently licensed by Girl Scouts of the USA to produce Girl Scout Cookies- Little Brownie Bakers and ABC/lnterbake Foods- and each council selects the baker of its choice.
 Each baker gets to name its own cookies (which is why some cookies have two names) and gets to decide which flavors it will offer in a given year, besides the three mandatory flavors (Thin Mints, Do-Si-Dos® /Peanut Butter Sandwich, and Trefoils/Shortbread) .
 For additional information on cookie varieties, including nutritional details, visit www.girlscoutcookies.org.

-Each year, your council provides learning opportunities on the procedures to follow during each sale.
-Your council also establishes guidelines and procedures for conducting the sale and determines how the proceeds and recognition system will be managed.
+Each year, Manitou Council provides learning opportunities on the procedures to follow during each sale.
+Manitou Council also establishes guidelines and procedures for conducting the sale and determines how the proceeds and recognition system will be managed.

-Your council will provide a breakdown of “how the cookie crumbles” in your council.
-Please share this information with girls and their parents/guardians so everyone’s clear on how revenue raised through product sales makes it possible for your Girl Scout council to serve girls.
-Proceeds resulting from product sales support program activities—in fact, council-sponsored product sales are a primary way in which your council raises funds to support Girl Scouting.
-The percentage of money to be allocated to participating groups (like yours) is determined by your council and explained to girls and adults as part of the product sale activity orientation.
+Manitou Council will provide a breakdown of “how the cookie crumbles” in Manitou Council.
+Please share this information with girls and their parents/guardians so everyone’s clear on how revenue raised through product sales makes it possible for Manitou Council to serve girls.
+Proceeds resulting from product sales support program activities—in fact, council-sponsored product sales are a primary way in which Manitou Council raises funds to support Girl Scouting.
+The percentage of money to be allocated to participating groups (like yours) is determined by Manitou Council and explained to girls and adults as part of the product sale activity orientation.